 I decided to use a chest from a previous blog post to store schoolbooks, placing it right next to the desk.

-The white piece that’s sitting on the table is the last piece remaining to be fixed.
+The white piece that’s sitting on the table is the last remaining piece to be fixed.
 It is a second hand lamp I found but since I have no electrical box to wire it into the ceiling, I plan to buy the pieces I need and change the wire so that I can plug it into the wall.
 It will hang on a hook in the ceiling, which I’ll center right over the table.